Joshua Tree is the

 Spring is the wildflower season!
 When the rains are good over Fall/Winter, we look forward to a good crop of wildflowers.

 Summer is for the Milky Way!
-Yes, the days are warmer (typical highs are 100 degrees, which is not extreme compared to the low desert areas).
+Yes, the days are HOT (typical highs are 100 degrees).
 The best part of summer is star gazing at night - when the temp is a comfortable 70-80s.
+Please do not hike mid-day during the summer.